smcameron/snis-consoles/README.md

 buttons and allow mounting into a "dashboard", some 3d printable panels for mounting potentiometers and faders which can then mounted in a dashboard.

+NOTE: for the gears and rack and pinion in the flight yoke model, you will need to clone two additional repositories alongside this repository:

+* git@github.com:smcameron/Rack-Pinion-openscadLib.git
+* git@github.com:smcameron/meshing-gears-OpenSCAD.git

 Here are some notes on my progress so far:

 * [Notes](https://spacenerdsinspace.com/snis-consoles/notes.html)